OutSystems/docs-product/src/ref/data/database/how-data-model-changes-are-handled.md

 After deleting an Attribute, OutSystems warns you that the database has more columns than your Entity.
 Learn more about the [Database Integrity Suggestion](<../../errors-and-warnings/warnings/database-integrity-suggestion-warning.md>).

 The association of entities and attributes can be found in the System reference.
-The Entity reference provides a map between the OutSystems entity name and the database's phyiscal table name.
+The Entity reference provides a map between the OutSystems entity name and the database's physical table name.
 The `Entity` and `Entity_Attr` entities contain a reference to both the active and deleted entities and attributes.

 ## Adding an Entity or Attribute